-Generally, contacts with the following offices will be funneled through the Dean of First-Year Students and Academic Services, Campus Ministry, or the Counseling Center.
+Generally, contacts with the following offices will be funneled through the Academic Advising and Support, Campus Ministry, or the Counseling Center.

 - The Office of Student Life (410-617-5081) staff can watch for warning signs of unhealthy coping strategies.
 If it is requested that the information stay private, we can limit those who know to the student's RA, GRC, AD, and Director of Student Life.
 If possible, we would have the student's RA, under supervision, check in periodically with the student.

 - Alcohol and Drug Education and Support Services (410-617-2928) can be helpful when the student's use of alcohol or other substances is problematic, which can occur in the context of a grief reaction.
 Also, ADESS can help a student cope better when their loved one has been using alcohol or other drugs.
 SSWP also offers individual support services to students who may need assistance with navigating the complexity of college life following a loss, are contemplating a medical leave of absence, or who have returned from a medical leave of absence and require support.

 - Office of the Vice President for Student Development (410-617-5646) or the Dean of Students (410-617-2842) will be contacted if a student needs some type of logistical support that is beyond what other offices can provide.
 This may include internal advocacy with other departments on campus during circumstances when having the credibility/standing of the Dean’s Office would be helpful.